Why Is Crypto Going Down? And Will It Recover?

 Recent government crackdowns and the resulting backlash have led to market uncertainty and volatility.
 And while most experts believe it’s only a matter of time before the crypto market recovers, many investors are trying to determine if now’s the time to get in or get out.

 So let’s take a look at the bigger picture.
-Bitcoin finished June down 6%, and the volatility has continued into the fall.
+Bitcoin is realizing a downward trend much like the rest of the market.
 On the other side of the crypto spectrum, the “meme token” Dogecoin is down more than 70% over the past two months after hitting an all-time high of $0.740796.

-According to a CryptoCompare, trading volume on Coinbase, Binance, Bitstamp and Kraken fell more than 40% in June.
+According to a CryptoCompare, trading volume on Coinbase, Binance, Bitstamp and Kraken also falling.
 These are some of the largest and most popular cryptocurrency exchanges.
 And in total, the crypto market lost more than $1.3 trillion in a two-week span.

 As you can see, the crypto crash has led to massive losses and less trading.
 Investors are moving away from crypto due to volatility concerns and other factors.